fractalscape13/galacticage/README.md

 ## Description

-_This application will take in a user's age and then have options to show the converted years on another planet_
+_This application will take in a user's age and then have options to show the converted years on another planet, along with information about life expectancy on each planet_

 ## Setup/Installation Requirements

+* _Setup assumes the use of git and npm_
 * _Clone from remote repository https://github.com/fractalscape13/galacticage_
-* _Run 'npm install'_
+* _In terminal, run 'npm install'_
-* _Run 'npm run start' to open in live server_
+* _In terminal, run 'npm run start' to open in live server_
 * _Open files in text editor to view code_

 _All dependencies are listed in package.json_